 Image credits: Tony Collier

-Tony will now also join hundreds of football fans on the Greater Manchester ‘Football March’, which will start here at Alty FC and finish at the home of Manchester City on the 22nd of September.
+Tony will now also join hundreds of football fans on the Greater Manchester ‘Football March’, which will start here at Alty FC and finish at the home of Manchester City tomorrow!

 It’s one of four walking marathons which will take place across the country that week to help raise money for prostate cancer UK, finishing in the capital on the 25th.